 Invoicing errors are a frequent contributor to long payment cycles.
 Quoted prices might not match up with master data, and invoices might not include the all-important purchase order number, which leads to an invalidated invoice that might be disputed by the customer.
 Analysis of such errors can uncover the failures that are driving mistakes.
 Simplifying payment terms and controlling other sources of complexity can limit the opportunities for error.

 Obviously you need to be paid for the service/product you have provided so make sure that you respond swiftly and efficiently if a payment becomes overdue.
 Remember, heavy-handed attempts at collection and enforcement (especially by third parties) can often backfire on your relationship with your client, so be sure to be considerate with your late payment terms.

-Especially for small companies with a relationship with large corporates, this kind of negotiation can be very delicate.
-Usually, the problem is down to an error in some labyrinth department that your regular contact has no access to within a huge matrixed organisation.
+For small companies which have a relationship with large corporates, this kind of negotiation can be very delicate.
+Often, late payment of invoices is down to an error in some labyrinthine department that your regular contact has no access to within a huge matrixed organisation.
 Often you'll be dealing with the procurement or buying department and have less of a direct relationship with the accounts payable department.
 Try to solve things through your regular contact, rather than going over their head and encourage them to talk to relevant staff in payments.

-One of the worst steps a small business can take in this situation is to attempt enforcement action, for example, by trying to levy statutory interest on an overdue invoice.
+One of the worst steps a small business can take in this situation is to attempt enforcement action when chasing payments, for example, by trying to levy statutory interest on an overdue invoice.
 That can often turn the finance department against you and they may switch to another supplier rather than deal with the hassle.